 Quantum researchers have developed a multi-step process known as a quantum error correction cycle to detect and correct errors and eliminate noise as calculations are running.
 The QEC cycle starts with 1) measuring what are known as syndromes to pinpoint errors; 2) sending these error measurements to a decoder that identifies a mathematical correction; 3) updating these syndromes and implementing corrections.
 Applying full cycles of quantum error correction is tricky.
-In systems with error above the chosen QEC code’s break-even point [link to definition], correction cycles can inject noise into the system and applying this directly to physical qubits causes them to lose their quantum state.
+In systems with error above the chosen QEC code’s break-even point [link to definition], correction cycles can inject noise into the system, which causes the physical qubits to lose their quantum state.
 As such, it’s important to select a QEC code with a break-even point above the error rate of the physical system, to ensure that QEC cycles improve the accuracy of circuit outputs

 In classical computing, the smallest unit of data is a binary digit or bit.
 A bit is a stream of electrical pulses that each exist in either a “0”- off – or “1” -on- position.
 A quantum bit or qubit is the smallest unit of data in quantum computing.
 Qubits can exist as 0s and 1s simultaneously, a phenomenon called superposition, or anything in between.
 This ability to be in multiple positions at once is one of the reasons quantum computing is potentially so powerful.

 At Quantinuum, we develop trapped-ion quantum technologies.
 Our systems “trap” charged ytterbium atoms (ions) with electromagnetic fields so they can be manipulated and encoded with information using microwave signals and lasers.
-Our latest technology, the System Model H1, offers some distinct advantages, including high fidelities and longer coherence times (qubits maintain their quantum state longer) than other quantum computing technologies.
+This design offers some distinct advantages, including high fidelities and longer coherence times (qubits maintain their quantum state longer) than other quantum computing technologies.